MileHacker Logo

 Avoiding Harmful Activities

 Do not engage in any activities that exploit animals (e.g., animal performances where animals appear to be mistreated).
-Avoid any activities that are illegal or that you perceive to be harmful to local communities or the environment.
+Avoid any activities that are illegal or which you perceive to be harmful to local communities or the environment.
 Exercise good judgment and respect local laws and ethical standards.

 Ethical Conduct